 Since the publication of the Hidy et al. (2012) study additional modules were developed to simulate cropland management (e.g., planting, harvest, ploughing, application of fertilizers).
 Forest thinning was also implemented as a possible human intervention, and dynamic (annually varying) whole plant mortality was implemented in the model to enable more realistic simulation of forest stand development.
 Annually varying management options were also introduced.
 In the most recent model version separate pools have been defined for fruit following the method of Ma et al. (2011) to support cropland related simulations.
-Detailed description of the modifications will be presented in a forthcoming publication (Hidy et al., 2016; in preparation).
+Detailed description of the modifications are presented in Hidy et al. (2016).

 This User's Guide was created to provide practical information for the use of the improved model.
 The Hidy et al. (2012) study used Biome-BGC v4.1.1 with previous modifications made by Max Planck Institute, Germany (we refer this code as Biome-BGC v4.1.1 MPI version; see Trusilova et al., 2009) as the starting point for model developments.
-BBGCMuSo has many version (MuSo v1.0, v1.1 v1.2, v1.3, v2.0, v2.1, v2.2, v2.3, v3.0, v4.0), but hereinafter only 4.0 is referred.
+BBGCMuSo has many version (MuSo v1.0, v1.1 v1.2, v1.3, v2.0, v2.1, v2.2, v2.3, v3.0, v4.0, v4.1), but hereinafter only 4.1 is referred.